haytham10/Cub3D/README.md

 ## Map Assetes 🧭

-- A Valid Map file must have a 4 texture paths to the diffrent wall directions:
+- A Valid Map file must have 4 texture path for the different wall directions:

 `NO ./textures/2.xpm`
 `SO ./textures/3.xpm`